Insulation and Loft Boarding Cost

 - Sources

-How Much to Board a Loft?
+How Much To Board a Loft?

 The cost to board and insulate a loft will vary depending on the specifics.
 A basic job, with no complications, can cost as little as £600.
 This assumes that you insulate the whole loft space and only add a small section of board.

 If you have a large loft space that you want fully boarded, and there are complications, then you will be looking at a much higher cost.
-For example, if the roof needs repair, you need to move the access hatch, and the electrics need to be sorted you could be looking at costs of up to, and even beyond £4,000.
+For example, if the roof needs repair, you need to move the access hatch, and the electrics need to be sorted, you could be looking at costs of up to, and even beyond £4,000.

 For most homes, the reality falls somewhere between the two.
 The average cost of getting your loft fully insulated and boarded out is about £1,500.
-Since the insulation will save you money every year, it is an investment worth making, as it will eventually pay for its self in energy savings.
+Since the insulation will save you money every year, it is an investment worth making, as it will eventually pay for itself in energy savings.

-Loft Boarding And Insulation Prices
+Insulation and Loft Boarding Prices

 Your costs will depend on the area you need boarding and insulating as well as the type of insulation you choose.
 The costs for each of these options are given below.

-Loft Boarding Costs Based on Area
+Loft Boarding Costs (Based on Area)

 Area | Average Cost |